Magnesium Lotion Comparisons

 When I created Mo' Maggie Magnesium lotion to share with all of you, I did my research on many of the other Magnesium lotions out in the market.
 I not only wanted to make a stellar product, but I have a great desire to fulfill my dream of helping people on their quests for good health.
 Poor health nearly took my life and it was a long, hard road winning it back.

-I searched out many different Magnesium lotions online so I could research their cost, their ingredients, how much Magnesium the lotion contained, the source of the Magnesium (SUPER IMPORTANT!!), and looked for organic ingredients.
-Below, I present the information on just five magnesium lotions to make your research that much easier.
+I searched out many different Magnesium lotions online so I could research their cost, their ingredients, how much Magnesium the lotion contained, the source of the Magnesium (SUPER IMPORTANT!!) and looked for organic ingredients.
+Below, I present the information on several magnesium lotions to make your research that much easier.
 There are others out there and I will add more as time permits.

 What About Preservatives?

-It must be stated here that it is LAW for lotion to have an effective preserving medium in it.
+It must be stated here that it is the law for lotion to have an effective preserving medium in it.
 If somebody does not put a preservative in their product, they are breaking the law and just haven't got caught yet.
 Therefore, any lotion (that follows the rules) is going to have at least one chemical in it - the preserving medium.
 Having bacteria, yeast, mold, fungus, etc., in a body product can be very dangerous.
 The right preserving medium is very effective at staving off the bacteria, etc., that could otherwise grow in a product that contains water.
 Mo' Maggie Magnesium Lotion uses a very mild (but effective) preserving medium that is Paraben free and formaldehyde free.
-The lotion formulation has only a very small percentage of the preserving medium, too.
-(Approximately 0.75%)
+It is also 100% vegetable and natural.
+It has no petro-chemicals and is approved by EcoCert, NPA and NaTrue standards. (this is really good news in and of itself!)
+It's a natural preservative crafted from high purity, renewable sources, of caprylic and undecylenic fatty acids.
+You couldn't ask for a more pure preserving medium and we're so pleased to provide this for you in ALL of our lotions:

 What About Other Chemicals?